DeveloppeurPascal/Delphi-samples/FireMonkey-Samples/015-FolderOrFileSelect/README.md

 Display of a browsable tree of files and folders with folder selection.

+These two examples were developed during [a live coding session on Twitch](https://www.twitch.tv/patrickpremartin).
+If you want to understand how to do the same at home rather than copying existing code, [the replay (in french)](https://serialstreameur.fr/faire-une-liste-de-selection-de-fichiers-et-dossiers-avec-firemonkey.html) is available on [Serial Streamer](https://serialstreameur.fr/).
+An auto captioned replay is [available on YouTube](https://youtu.be/vcA52gRbHec) if you need some text to understand the process.

 ## FolderOrFileSelect project

 This project shows the basic version for testing and running the list.